devvictrix/py-pixel-bot/docs/adrs/ADR-002-Input-Simulation-Library-Choice.md

         *   Relatively easy to install and use.
     *   Cons:
         *   Can sometimes have issues with certain games or applications that use low-level input hooks.
+        *   Has dependencies like Pillow, which is acceptable as Pillow is already chosen for capture/image manipulation (see ADR-001).

 2.  **`pynput` (for control):**
     *   Pros: